 Gotu Kola (Also Known as Centella asiatica)

 Benefits: Wound healing.
 This ancient herb often used in Asian cuisine is now a part of modern skin care due to its wound-healing benefits, says Michelle Wong, PhD, a cosmetics chemist and creator of the Lab Muffin Beauty Science blog.
 Chemicals in the plant boost blood supply to injury sites and strengthen the skin.
 Researchers have found that when skin injuries in rats are treated with Centella asiatica, the sites showed higher healing.
-The combination of amino acids, beta carotene, fatty acids, and phytochemicals help speed healing time, making it a helpful way to treat injuries.
+The combination of amino acids, beta-carotene, fatty acids, and phytochemicals help speed healing time, making it a helpful way to treat injuries.
+Find it in balms and creams.

 Benefits: Anti-inflammatory, eczema relief.
 "Oatmeal contains anti-inflammatory and anti-irritant chemicals called avenanthramides," Wong says.
 "It also has moisturizing beta glucans and starches.
 It's the reason why oatmeal baths are so effective for conditions like eczema and rashes."
 But not all oatmeal is created equal, Geraghty says.
 "Colloidal oatmeal is powder that's derived from grinding and preparing oats into very tiny, specific sizes," she says.
 This size and quality of oats is what makes the ingredient so therapeutic and able to blend with water to form the soothing paste when mixed with water.